 Your Application and Technique May Need Changing

-What else that could be causing concealer disappointment involves the amount.
+What else that could be causing disappointment involves the amount.
 You may start out too heavy-handed, which happens more when you depend on your fingers instead of a concealer brush.
 Laying down a thick coat of concealer will finds its way to fine creases, not to mention giving you less coverage.
 Start by layering a thin coat at a time with a tapered concealer brush that has the shape and size for maneuvering in this tight area is important to remember.

 If you have been in the habit of starting with concealer first and then finishing with foundation, you dilute the masking capabilities of the product by blending.
-This order of application will only hamper your efforts that could explain concealer disappointment.
+This order of application will only hamper your efforts that could explain concealer disenchantment.
 Therefore, never start working on your eyes with concealer until your foundation is on first.
 This will definitely improve your under eye lightening results.

 Despite changing your form of concealer and application, you might also want to try adding a peach-tinted cream corrector to your makeup routine prior to experimenting with the concealer again.
 The color may appear too orange in the tube, but dab it on with a dampened sponge.
 The moisture tones the color down to make it more see-through, but enough to make a better base for the concealer to handle more serious darkness.